 So apparently Professor Peterson has descended with me to the level of “shameless lies.”

 The author of the Foreword to Professor Peterson’s book says that he “has approached his work as the consummate academic.”
 He says that the book itself is “admirable” and is a “welcome addition to the field of religious and Islamic studies,” and concludes: “I recommend this work most highly.”

 The author of those words?
 Khaleel Mohammed.

-Here now is this week's installment of the Blogging the Qur'an series, which discusses in full the notorious incident of Muhammad's marriage to his former daughter-in-law Zaynab -- which, far from being a "shameless lie," is a well-known and much-discussed element of Islamic tradition.
+In fact, the notorious incident of Muhammad’s marriage to his former daughter-in-law Zaynab, far from being a “shameless lie,” is a well-known and much-discussed element of Islamic tradition.

 No religious leader has as much influence on his followers as does Muhammad (Peace be upon him) the last Prophet of Islam….And Muhammad as the final messenger of God enjoys preeminence when it comes to revelation — the Qur’an — and traditions.
 So much so that the words, deeds and silences (that which he saw and did not forbid) of Muhammad became an independent source of Islamic law.
 Muslims, as a part of religious observance, not only obey, but also seek to emulate and imitate their Prophet in every aspect of life.
 Thus Muhammad is the medium as well as a source of the divine law.